 Tables are only ever used in our website to display content which requires presentation in a tabulated form.

 We aim at all times to write website content that is concise and easy to understand.
 To this end we write using simple English, short sentences and short paragraphs.
 Every sentence ends with a full stop.

-- ensured that when forms are used they follow a logical tab sequence and make use of label elements to identify the input required;
+Forms used in our website follow a logical tab sequence and make use of labels to identify the input required.

 The BBC website offers useful advice for how to:

 - change text and background colours,

 - make text larger,